-Botany/Fauna/Ecology:
+Botany/Fauna/Ecology/Aquatic:

-- Search and rescue of reptiles/mammals prior to construction/vegetation removal. - Apply for Forestry Permits should any trimming/roots be affected on protected trees. - Demarcate drip-line of all on-site protected trees; - Landscaping must include species occurring natural in the immediate area.
+- Search and rescue of reptiles/mammals prior to construction/vegetation removal. - Apply for Forestry Permits should any trimming/roots be affected on protected trees. - Demarcate drip-line of all on-site protected trees; - ECO must ensure that any fauna entering the site during construction is captured and relocated with the necessary permits; - No fauna found on site during construction may be killed or harmed; - Excavations must be closed as soon as possible to avoid animals/reptiles from getting trapped; - Landscaping must include species occurring natural in the immediate area; - Apply stormwater management to reduce runoff containing silt and to prevent erosion.